Tupac Shakur: Personal life

-On April 29, 1995, Shakur married his then girlfriend Keisha Morris, a pre-law student.
-Their marriage was annulled ten months later.

-In a 1993 interview published in The Source, Shakur criticized record producer Quincy Jones for his interracial marriage to actress Peggy Lipton.
+In 1993, during a police raid of Shakur's room at New York City's Parker Meridian Hotel, a videotape was confiscated which showed Shakur having sex with his then-girlfriend Desiree Smith.
+Officers were attempting to build their case against Shakur for the alleged sodomy of Ayanna Jackson.
+In 2022, Smith insisted she was neither underage nor intoxicated at the time of their tryst.
+In 2011, a sex tape featuring Shakur receiving oral sex from a groupie while rapping and dancing along to one of his own unreleased songs, was sold to a private collector.
+The video, which was filmed in 1993, also features rapper Money B from Digital Underground.
+That same year, on an interview with The Source, Shakur criticized record producer Quincy Jones for his interracial marriage to actress Peggy Lipton.
 Their daughter Rashida Jones responded with an irate open letter.
-Shakur later apologized to her sister Kidada Jones, who he began dating in 1996.
+Shakur later apologized to her sister Kidada Jones, whom he began dating in 1996.
 Shakur and Jones attended Men's Fashion Week in Milan and walked the runway together for a Versace fashion show.
 Jones was at their hotel in Las Vegas when Shakur was shot.